theupdateframework/taps/tap4.md

 # Security Analysis

-This TAP allows users to map targets to one or more repositories.
+Employing this TAP allows users to securely map targets to one or more repositories.
 However, it does not change the way TUF verifies metadata for any individual repository.
 Each repository will continue to be treated as it was previously, with TUF performing the necessary verification of repository metadata.

 In order to avoid accidental denial-of-service attacks when multiple repositories sign the same targets, these repositories should coordinate to be